Patricia Acevedo

-María del Socorro Patricia Acevedo Limón (born April 19, 1959, in Mexico City), better known as Patricia Acevedo, is a Mexican actress and director.
-She was the voice of Sailor Moon in the Mexican/Latin American version, and is arguably among the most popular Usagi actresses.
-Her voice is easy to distinguish due to its gentle soprano tone, which remains even if she voices a colder or evil character (i.e. Cobalt in Fight!
+María del Socorro Patricia Acevedo Limón (born April 29, 1959 (65 years old), in Mexico City), better known as Patricia Acevedo, is a Mexican actress and director.
+She was the voice of Sailor Moon in the Latin American Spanish dub, and is arguably among the most popular Usagi actresses.
+Her voice is easy to identify due to its gentle soprano tone, which remains even if she voices a colder or evil character (i.e. Cobalt in Fight!
 Iczer-One).

 Voice acting career

 Animation

+All of her voice roles are in every Spanish-language dub of both Western and Japanese media: